Skip to content

 2. Locate and click on the broker tag within the API Explorer to view various broker configuration and operation endpoints.

-1. For the type field, you can type queue.
+4. For the type field, you can type queue or topic based on your needs.
 For the name field, specify the destination name you want to send to.